Abeynaya/spaQR_public/README.md

 ### spaQR - Sparsified QR for sparse square matrices

-(Code for sparse least squares matrices coming up soon)

-This repositroy contains the spaQR code as described in the paper "Hierarchical Orthogonal Factorization : sparse square matrices" available at https://arxiv.org/abs/2010.06807 (preprint)
+This repositroy contains the spaQR code as described in the papers

+1. "Hierarchical Orthogonal Factorization : sparse square matrices" available at https://arxiv.org/abs/2010.06807 (preprint)
+2. "Hierarchical Orthogonal Factorization : sparse least squares problems" available at https://arxiv.org/abs/2102.09878 (preprint)

+## Disclaimer

+This is a very researchy code and can be optimized more.
+I'll try to update the repository as improvements are made.
+That being said, it still gives reasonable performance on test problems.
+I'll be happy to help or discuss more if you are interested in using the code for any of your applications.

 ## Packages/Libraries
 Necessary: